yannick-mayeur/BlogPosts/weekOne.md

 that is one of the things I am going to talk about in this post.
 But first let me properly introduce the project I am working on.

-I am working on a project called **January** which stands for Java Numeral Arrays (?), basicly it's numPy for Java.
+I am working on a project called **January** which stands for JAva NUmerical ARrays, basicly it's numPy for Java.
 There are two companys supporting the project: Diamond Light Source, and Kichwa Coders.
 I am working with Kichwa Coders.